EXL/2048/doc/MemoryConsumption.md

 Information were obtained:

-1. By using `cat /proc/`pidof bin`/status` command on Fedora 32 and MotoMAGX platform.
+1. By using `cat /proc/$PID/status` command on Fedora 32 and MotoMAGX platform.
-2. By using "System Monitor" programm on Serenity OS.
+2. By using "System Monitor" application on Serenity OS.

+*Note: `$PID` is Process Identifier of 2048 game.*

 ### 2048-Qt5

 GNOME System Monitor: 9.8 MiB

 ```
+cat /proc/`pidof 2048-Qt5`/status
+...
 VmPeak:  1063488 kB
 VmSize:  1002036 kB
 VmLck:         0 kB